 The onus of the unethical and fraudulent promoters lies in fleeing with the investors’ funds in such a way that they cannot be caught during their fraudulent operations.
 For this, the scammers launch a new cryptocurrency project based on exciting and promising concepts to incite the investors.
 Then these promoters arrange for an ICO to raise the required amount of funds in such a way that there lies no scope of distrust and doubt on the motives of the promoters.
 After the completion of the ICO, some companies operate for some time to show the investors that they are actually working to fulfill their endeavor, but after some days, the companies abruptly disappear with all the collected funds raised in the ICO from the investors.

 The promoters take advantage of the decentralized, regulation-free and anonymous operations of the cryptocurrency ecosystem, so it becomes difficult to trace scammers who are easily duping the investors.
 There are also some drawbacks available of cryptocurrencies.
-Though the various crypto wallets and crypto exchanges are well equipped with robust and defensive cyber systems, the scammers consistently outsmart the invincible cyber securities, by using various breaching techniques.
+Though the various crypto wallets, anonymous bitcoin wallets, and crypto exchanges are well equipped with robust and defensive cyber systems, the scammers consistently outsmart the invincible cyber securities by using various breaching techniques.
 Techniques such as SIM Swapping, Phishing, or URL hijacking, etc. are combined to target victims.

 How to identify a dubious ICO?
 Here are some ways discussed what to look for before making any decision.